rozek/webapp-tinkerer-runtime/README.md

 In addition to the properties and methods already mentioned for [WAT_Visual](#wat_visual), [WAT_Container](#wat_container) and [WAT_Layer](#wat_layer), any `WAT_Card` offers:

 * **`mayBeShiftedTo(InsertionPoint:WAT_Card|WAT_Name|number):boolean`**<br>contains `true` if this card may be shifted to the the position given by `InsertionPoint` in this applet's list of cards. `InsertionPoint` may be set to a concrete card, a card name or a card's index in the list of cards in this applet.
-If it is missing, it is assumed that the given card should be appended
+If it is missing, it is assumed that this card should be appended
 * **`shiftTo (InsertionPoint:WAT_Card|WAT_Name|number):void`**<br>moves this card to the position given by `InsertionPoint` in the list of cards of this applet - provided that this is possible. `InsertionPoint` may be set to a concrete card, a card name or a card's index in the list of cards in this applet.
-If it is missing, it is assumed that the given card should be appended
+If it is missing, it is assumed that this card should be appended

 ### WAT_Overlay ###